MrDamiAde/Active-Directory/README.md

 ### Reflection

-1.
-2. Whilst PowerShell is useful, there are some areas where manually checking could have saved me more time than finding the right scripts.
+While PowerShell is useful, there are some areas where manually checking could have saved me more time than finding the right scripts.
 For example, I struggled to create a script to confirm if the GPO was linked to the CompanyUsers OU but could have just manually checked as I ultimately did.